|This article refers to permanent impairments in North Carolina.

 Complicated, isn’t it?

 Workers’ compensation laws can be extremely confusing and complicated.
 That’s why we believe it’s best to have legal guidance to help you try to make the right decisions at every step of this process.
 Our workers’ compensation lawyers have the training and the experience to help you potentially get the medical treatment and compensation you need.

 When you’re injured, the last thing you need is to try to become a workers’ compensation attorney and decipher a workers’ comp settlement chart in order to figure out what workers’ comp benefits you may be entitled to.
 We can do that for you.
-You just need to focus on getting better and getting a check to put food on the table for your family during your recovery.
+You just need to focus on getting better and trying to get a check to put food on the table for your family during your recovery.